Hive Intelligence vs Moralis Cortex

 - One credit currency across every tool — Cortex bills Moralis API usage separately

-Where Moralis Cortex Wins
+Where Moralis Cortex Fits

 - Deeper NFT metadata and ownership history within Moralis' own surface